A MixTape, a Block Party, a website to amplify and sustain artists of colour, and a series of sharp short films and podcasts…

 - Maria Tran – Maria Tran has been in the film industry for the past 10 years as director, producer and founder and CEO of Phoenix Eye.
 She holds a Bachelor of Psychology, Western Sydney University and is known for developing the martial arts action film genre in Australia via the Asian diaspora communities of Western Sydney through her shorts such as Hit Girls, Gaffa, Enter The Dojo; her contributions on Australian television; Maximum Choppage and movies outside of Australia; Roger Corman’s Fist of the Dragon, Death Mist and Vietnamese action blockbuster Tracer.
 During her time at Phoenix Eye, Maria has been commissioned to deliver documentaries, branded video content and serve as a cutting edge role as film director & producer.

 Creative director Lena Nahlous and creative producer Paschal Berry are facilitating dialogues between the artists and, as part of the artist brief, develop provocations around themes of heterogeneity, marginalisation, race, colonisation, whiteness and intersectionality.

 Screen producer Fadia Abboud also participated in and contributed to the 2018 gathering.

 The Pacesetters is the first public event in the series, with others planned for Melbourne and Queensland in 2020.

-This dialogue will be continued across 2019, and will incorporate creative developments for new works in response to these questions, as well as an open forum and panel discussion.
-DARTS will also be releasing documentation and reports throughout this process.
+This dialogue will be continued across 2019 and 2020, and will incorporate creative developments for new works in response to these questions, as well as a launch event in Blacktown, and forums in Queensland and Victoria.